Can dogs eat yoghurt drops?

 How are yoghurt drops made?

-Usually, more than just yoghurt.
+Usually, yoghurt drops are more than just yoghurt.
 To keep drops affordable for dog owners everywhere, WAG yoghurt drops are a combo of yoghurt solids, fruity flavours, sugar, skim milk solids and sustainable palm kernel oil.

-WAG yoghurt drops come in five flavours: Apricot, Banana, Carob, Strawberry and Vanilla.
+WAG yoghurt drops come in five traditional flavours: Apricot, Banana, Carob, Strawberry and Vanilla.

 Are yoghurt drops healthy?